HusseinTaha/grid-android-designer/README.md

     }

 # Contribution
-please don't hesitate to collaborate and upgrade this library.
+Please don't hesitate to collaborate and upgrade this library.
 Fork, and send pull requests.